DataDog/system-tests/onboarding/README.md

 # Datadog Library Injection testing

-Similarly to Library Injection in Kubernetes environments via the admission controller, this simplifies the APM onboarding experience for customers deploying Java, NodeJS and .NET applications in VMs and docker environments.
+Similarly to Library Injection in Kubernetes environments via the admission controller, Library injection simplifies the APM onboarding experience for customers deploying Java, NodeJS and .NET applications in VMs and docker environments.

 The target of this testing feature is to test the distinct injection environments.

-** Check Datadog lib injection capabilities [Official documentation](https://docs.datadoghq.com/tracing/trace_collection/library_injection/?tab=host).
+> Check Datadog lib injection capabilities [Official documentation](https://docs.datadoghq.com/tracing/trace_collection/library_injection/?tab=host).

 ## Library Injection testing scenarios

 The injection of libraries can take place in three scenarios:
-* Datadog Agent and your application on the same host.
+* Datadog Agent and your application deployed on the same host.
 * Datadog Agent installed on host and your application deployed on container.
 * Datadog Agent and your application installed on containers.

-** For Kubernetes Datadog library injection capabilities testing check [System-tests/lib-injection](https://github.com/DataDog/system-tests/tree/main/lib-injection).
+> For Kubernetes Datadog library injection capabilities testing check [System-tests/lib-injection](https://github.com/DataDog/system-tests/tree/main/lib-injection).

 ## Prerequisites